danielmayost/getwave/README.md

 # GetWawe

 A radio broadcast downloader designed to simplify the downloading of broadcasts from Orthodox radio stations.
-As of now, it operates solely through the terminal, contributions for GUI integration are welcome.
+As of now, it operates solely through the terminal, contributions for GUI are welcome.

 ## Features